 - Check out how to fix a leaky bathtub faucet

 What are the best water leak detectors?

-If you're simply looking for something that can let you know if there's a leak, then the best water leak detector is the iHome Wi-Fi Dual Leak sensor.
-It only costs about $30, and has two sensors as well as an alarm that sounds if water is detected.
+If you're simply looking for something that can let you know if there's a leak, then the best water leak detector is the Flo by Moen Water Leak Detector.
+It only costs about $50, and has two sensors as well as an alarm that sounds if water is detected.

-The best water leak detector that can also shut off your water is the Flo by Moen.
+Plus, it can be linked to the best water leak detector that can also shut off your water: The Flo by Moen.
 This device is installed along your main water line, and has a flow rate sensor to determine your water pressure inside your house.
 Algorithms in the Flo can detect leaks based on the amount the pressure drops, and can automatically turn off the water in the event of a major leak.

 However, the Flo's algorithms can also sense things such as a running toilet or a dripping faucet, so you can find out if you're wasting water — and money elsewhere.
 In addition, you can get a certificate from Flo to give to your insurance company, which can help to lower your premiums.
 And, if you subscribe to Flo's subscription service ($5/month), you get live monitoring and up to $5,000 in the event of water damage due to a ruptured pipe or water heater.

 The best water leak detectors you can buy today